-Before they decide on the terms of your loan, lenders need to discover two things about you: whether you can pay back the loan, and how committed you are to repay the loan.
-To figure out your ability to repay, lenders assess your debt-to-income ratio.
+Before they decide on the terms of your mortgage loan, lenders must find out two things about you: your ability to pay back the loan, and your willingness to pay back the loan.
+To assess your ability to pay back the loan, they assess your income and debt ratio.
 To assess how willing you are to repay, they use your credit score.

-Your current debt load, past late payments, length of your credit history, and other factors are considered.
-Your score considers positive and negative information in your credit report.
-Late payments will lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.
+Your current debt load, past late payments, length of your credit history, and a few other factors are considered.
+Your score reflects the good and the bad of your credit report.
+Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will improve your score.

-For the agencies to calculate a credit score, borrowers must have an active credit account with at least six months of payment history.
-This payment history ensures that there is sufficient information in your credit to generate an accurate score.
-If you don't meet the criteria for getting a credit score, you might need to work on your credit history prior to applying for a mortgage.
+Your report must have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
+This history ensures that there is sufficient information in your report to calculate an accurate score.
+Should you not meet the minimum criteria for getting a score, you may need to work on your credit history prior to applying for a mortgage.

 Get the Best Mortgage Rate!
 Tell us a little about your current needs and we can use that information to match you with just the right loan.